Viv brings the carnage

 Given that he kept non-strikers rooted to the crease with his fidgety brilliance, it's ironic that Derek Randall was run out controversially, while backing up, against New Zealand in Christchurch today.
 The bowler, Ewen Chatfield, gave no warning as he broke the stumps before completing his delivery stride.
 Randall was only the third man to be dismissed in such circumstances in a Test.

 Naved-ul-Hasan, born today, made his one-day debut in Sharjah, and injuries to other fast bowlers, as well as ambiguity over Shoaib Akhtar's part in the team, allowed him to cement his position.
 Pakistan's early exit from the 2007 World Cup had many casualties and Naved was one of them: he was not given a central contract in July that year and joined the ICL in protest.
-In 2009 he was given a Pakistan contract and picked for the World Twenty20, and he was included on Pakistan's eventually disastrous tour of Australia in 2009-10 but was among the seven players banned on their return.
-His one-year ban was overturned in 2010, after which he played county cricket and in Twenty20 leagues in Australia and Bangladesh.
+In 2009 he was given a Pakistan contract and picked for the World T20, and included on Pakistan's eventually disastrous tour of Australia in 2009-10 (ending up among the seven players banned on their return).
+His one-year ban was overturned in 2010, after which he played county cricket and in T20 leagues in Australia and Bangladesh.

 Graham Vivian, the New Zealand allrounder who made his first-class debut in a Test match, was born today.
 That debut was in Calcutta in 1964-65, when Vivian was 19, and he made a useful 43 from No. 9 in the second innings.
 Bowling proved a bit more problematic: he took only one wicket in five Tests.